History of Tokyo: Disasters

 At noon on Saturday 1 September 1923, the Great Kanto earthquake registered 8.3 on the Richter scale.
-Seismologists found the epicenter was in Sagami Bay, about 80 km south of Tokyo, where a 100- by 100-kilometer segment of the Philippine oceanic plate broke against the Eurasian continental plate, releasing a massive amount of tectonic energy.
-Minutes later came the dreaded huge tsunami, with a height of 12 meters.
+The epicenter was in Sagami Bay, about 80 km south of Tokyo.
+Minutes later came a tsunami, 12 meters tall.
 As fires swept across Tokyo, 75% of all buildings suffered severe structural damage.
 The quake cut most of the water mains.
 Of the population of 4.5 million, 2% to 3% were killed.
 Two million people were homeless.
 Two percent of Japan's total national wealth was destroyed.
 Nihonbashi, Ginza, and Marunouchi were some of the less devastated areas.

 Angry survivors took blame and revenge on resident Koreans, killing several thousand out of hatred of Korean identity.
 The Japanese occupation of Korea influenced racial prejudice that led to the massacre.
 Japanese commentators interpreted the disaster as an act of divine punishment against the immoral and degenerate Japanese people.
 It led to the feeling that Japan needed to return to its traditional values.
 The earthquake created unsanitary conditions that caused increased rates in typhoid fever.
 During previous urbanization, traditional waste disposal methods in the northern and western districts of the city collapsed, and the earthquake exaggerated those conditions.
 This led to new antityphoid measures and infrastructure.